 One of the key barriers in achieving the goal of personalized medicine is due to inability of current patient records to integrate with patient data as they are filed under different settings and across various health care providers.
 Assimilation of these data in one package could enable not only health care providers to provide better management of patients but also aid patients during medical emergencies.

-However, the main difficulty in achieving this goal is that individuals are not aware of how to create and maintain their personal health record.
+However, the main difficulty in achieving this goal for a San Diego cosmetic dentistry professional is that, individuals are not aware of how to create and maintain their personal health record.
 In the past whenever a patient visits a hospital, or oral surgeon Winnipeg, their medical records are stored in paper based format for many years.
 Now in the present day the paradigm shift of technology makes it possible to enter these records in digital format.
 But, the patients will not have access to these records when they are discharged form the hospital.
 When they create their own personal health record can they be able to carry all their personal health information with them.

 Having an personal health information with you always enables your physicians to quickly asses your health condition.
 It also offers you a tool to keep track of all your health parameters over a period of time.
 In cases of any drastic changes in your parameters like Blood pressure in case you are a hypertensive patient or blood sugar level in case you are a diabetes patients enables, physicians to optimize treatment rapidly.